 The project at 289 Derby was a multi-week effort to engage locals in the hands-on design of a new waterfront park.
-Studioful led the placemaking strategy with support from Creative North Shore (formerly Creative Salem) and CBA Landscape Architects.
+Studioful led the placemaking strategy with support from Creative Collective (formerly Creative Salem) and in collaboration with CBA Landscape Architects.

-We showcased the possible and stimulated people's imaginations with Community Design Events on the empty lot at 289 Derby Street: locals gathered and helped design a new public space - together.
+We showcased possible activities and forms and stimulated people's imaginations with Community Design Events on the empty lot: locals gathered and helped design a new public space - together.
 Over five weeks, events engaged the community to Dance & Design, Play & Plan, Eat & Imagine, and more leading to a unified choice for a new waterfront park scheme.

 Location: 289 Derby St, Salem MA

 Collaborators: Creative Collective, CBA Landscape Architects, City of Salem, and dozens of local organizations, businesses, nonprofits, artists, and people of all ages

 photo credit for all 289 Derby photos: John Andrews, Creative North Shore